9 Intro to Linux Administration

 /home/alex

-All of the flags and arguments for commands can be found in the program’s man page (short for manual).
+All flags and command arguments are found on the program’s man page (short for manual).
 You can access the man page for any command with man <command>

 .
 You can scroll the man page with arrow keys and exit with q